Growing up in regional Victoria, I didn’t know any openly gay guys in my town. It was pretty isolating.

 What Mitch wants others to know

 Having my friend’s support helped.
-We both reported the image to the website and it was taken down in a couple of days.
+We both reported the image to the website and it was removed in a couple of days.
 Knowing who to reach out to in this situation helped a lot, and I’m incredibly grateful for that support.

 Looking back, I think my fear was really linked to homophobia, and that’s a really big part of what needs to change.
 I imagine in the same way that a girl being slut-shamed is linked to sexism.

 I still use dating apps, but I make sure I never include my face in any picture I send anyone — it means that even if someone downloaded pictures of me, I could easily say, ‘nah that’s not me, it’s a fake’.